Yuba City High School: Yuba City High School bus tragedy

 In the late morning on May 21, 1976, a bus with the school's choir veered off the Marina Vista/Martinez Exit off-ramp from southbound Highway 680 (now Exit 56 of Interstate 680), and fell approximately 30 ft, landing on its roof and collapsing inwards.
-One teacher and 27 students died, leaving 24 survivors out of 52 passengers on the bus.
-The Marina Vista exit has since been renamed Waterfront.
+One teacher and 28 students died, leaving 24 survivors out of 52 passengers on the bus.